What funding is there for studying social work?

 New applicants to undergraduate social work courses do not receive a bursary for the first year of their course.
 Even if you pass the first year there is no guarantee that you will receive a bursary after that.
 Once you have been awarded a funded place you will retain this support unless you discontinue your studies, but you’ll still need to reapply for the next academic year.

 You’ll need to apply for an approved undergraduate social work course and meet the eligibility criteria, including rules about residency, to qualify for a bursary after your first year of study.
 There is a cap on the number of funded places available, so you will only receive a bursary if the institution you have applied to selects you for a funded place.

-Undergraduate social work students who are successful in their application for a bursary currently receive up to around £5,200 per year in London and up to £4,800 per year outside London.
+Undergraduate social work students who are successful in their application for a bursary currently receive up to around £5,200 per year in London and up to around £4,800 per year outside London.
 This is not means tested.
 A pro rata award is available for students who are allocated funded places on part-time courses (apart from during the first year).

 The undergraduate bursary is paid in three instalments each year.
 Students are responsible for paying their own tuition fees and can either use the bursary towards this or apply for a tuition fee loan from Student Finance England.

 Funding for undergraduate social work study elsewhere in the UK

 There are no bursaries available for Scottish students on undergraduate courses in social work.
 You can find out about funding for undergraduate study from the Student Awards Agency Scotland.